Studying in New Zealand from Togo: Guide for Togo Students

 Why New Zealand Works for Students from Togo

-Entry Requirements for Togo Students
+Entry Requirements for Students from Togo

 To be admitted at undergraduate level, you will need an academic qualification equivalent to New Zealand's University Entrance standard.
-For most students from Togo, this means your final secondary school results.
-Some competitive programmes have higher requirements, so checking directly with the admissions team is always worthwhile.
+For students from Togo, this typically means your:

 Student Visa: What You Need